csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Then run the program again.

-Ideally, after changing array values, the program should not crash and should still produce correct results:
+Ideally the program should not crash and should still produce correct results:

 - Does `w` occur in both arrays -> `true`
 - first value that occurs in both arrays -> `P`

+If the program does not produce these expected answers after changing the array values, review your program and try to determine how to write a solution that works for \*any\* array values.